ragibasif/dotfiles/.github/ISSUE_TEMPLATE/temp.md

 ---
-name: Add a FAQ Section
+name: Add a Script to Sync Dotfiles Across Machines
-about: Create a FAQ to address common questions.
+about: Create a script to sync dotfiles across multiple machines.
-title: "[Documentation] Add a FAQ section"
+title: "[Enhancement] Add a sync script"
-labels: documentation, good first issue
+labels: enhancement, scripting
 assignees: ''

 ---

 ### Description
-Create a `FAQ.md` file to address common questions and issues related to the dotfiles.
+Create a script to sync dotfiles across multiple machines using Git or a cloud storage service.

 ### Tasks
-- Compile a list of frequently asked questions.
+- Write a script to pull and apply the latest dotfiles.
-- Provide clear and concise answers.
+- Add instructions for setting up the sync process.

 ### Additional Notes
-- Keep the FAQ updated as new questions arise.
+- Ensure the script is secure and easy to use.